elewarr/VATTracker-App-Store/index.md

 ### Support

-In case you'll need assistance, spot a bug or require a help, please create [a new issue](https://github.com/elewarr/VATTracker-App-Store/issues/new).
+In case you'll need assistance, spot a bug or require a help, please create [a new issue](https://github.com/elewarr/VATTracker-App-Store/issues/new/choose).

 You may also review [existing issues](https://github.com/elewarr/VATTracker-App-Store/issues).

+### Privacy Policy

+Please check our [Privacy Policy](privacy) for more details.

 ### Screenshots